 └────────────────────────────────────────────────────────────┘

-The "cloud" deeplink is the recommended path — it gives you the production Studio UI pointed at your local emulator.
-The "local fallback" is for offline work or when the tunnel is disabled.
+The "cloud" deeplink is the recommended path, it gives you the production Studio UI pointed at your local emulator.
+The "local fallback" is for offline work or when the relay handshake fails.

 CORS allowlist